What is Osteopathy?

 Osteopathy is based on the principle that the wellbeing of an individual depends upon an integrated relationship and coordination of bodily systems, involving musculoskeletal, circulatory and neurological components.

 The osteopathic approach aims to treat the cause rather than the symptoms.
 Structural relationships within the body play an important role in regards to its function.
 The osteopath adjusts the framework of the body to improve the ability of the body to heal itself.
 There are many ways to do this and many styles of osteopathy, like Classical Osteopathy or Cranial Osteopathy.
 Often the manipulation will involve using gentle pressure to work a bone and its associated ligaments and muscles into a correct position, sensitively integrating it back into the whole system.

 For example; imagine the right arm is twisted at the shoulder, common with postural and work-related strains.
 The blood supply to and from that arm will be impeded, the nerves in that area will be irritated and sensitized, the muscles and ligaments will be imbalanced; some shortened and others stretched.
 Other areas of the body will have to compensate for the movement imbalance, causing stress to tissues.
-These compensating area may become symptomatic later, but not be the original strain.
-Despite all this you may simply feel a pain in your arm and be unaware it is even twisted, why it hurts, and what caused it.
+These compensating areas may become symptomatic later, and yet not be the original strain.
+Despite all this, you may simply feel a pain in your arm and be unaware it is even twisted, why it hurts, and what caused it.
 Once the arm sits evenly on the shoulder its mechanical function is restored.

 What conditions does Osteopathy treat?

 Osteopathy is used to treat a wide range of medical conditions, back pain is only one.

 - Arthritis / Osteoarthritis

 - Low back pain